 After firming up the project idea, each team will be required to create a Product Requirements Document (PRD) that details all the various aspects of your project.
 It is written to allow stakeholders to understand what a product should do, and also allow serve as a guiding document for the team that is building the product.

 PRD should include a one paragraph summary of the project (summarize your project proposal), deliverables (what are you going to deliver at the end), the features (ranked by priority), any performance metrics, milestones, responsibilities of each team member, materials and outside help needed, budget, risks, and how risks will be addressed.
-You will be asked to do this very early in the class and then update your PRD throughout the quarter.
-We will use the PRD to see how your end product matches your PRD, so make sure to keep it up to date.
+You will be asked to do this early on and we will evaluate your progress against your PRD over the span of the course.
 Your PRD should be on your website.

 You will be conducting two teammate group peer reviews during mid-quarter and end-quarter.
 This will involve giving demos of your work to other teams and gathering feedback.

 Each team is required to create a webpage that will include all the material created throughout the quarter.
 Every deliverable will be linked from your webpage.
 Teams will create their websites through GitHub pages.
 The style should be like on Kickstarter, (Example).
 Keep the website simple so it easy for us to navigate.

 Make sure to document everything and put it on the website (notes, pictures, videos, etc), and send us the link that we can add to the course webpage.

 Please setup your website by Friday, January 14, 23:59 (11:59pm), and send a link to vr-capstone-staff@cs.
 Initially, the website can contain a your initial project proposals (+any slides you used, & incorporating feedback/updates) and a short bio/background of the team members.
 You can update and improve your website as the quarter progresses.

 - A short bio/background of the team members

 - A link to your PRD